IvanciniGT/formacionSnowflakeAvanzadoGrupo2/dia3.md

   - Las funciones utilizadas en una vista materializada deben ser deterministas.
 Por ejemplo, no está permitido utilizar CURRENT_TIME o CURRENT_TIMESTAMP .

-CREATE DATABASE IF NOT EXISTS mibd;
-CREATE SCHEMA IF NOT EXISTS mibd.mies;
--- Create a new table with the same structure as the shared table CREATE TABLE mibd.mies.clientes AS SELECT * FROM SNOWFLAKE_SAMPLE_DATA.TPCDS_SF10TCL.CUSTOMER LIMIT 0;

--- Insert data from the shared table into your new table INSERT INTO mibd.mies.clientes SELECT * FROM SNOWFLAKE_SAMPLE_DATA.TPCDS_SF10TCL.CUSTOMER;